rcman/BPI-F3/README.md

 it's a whole big section.
 This morning I downloaded some new source code which was a boot selector for u-boot.
 Basically you tell u-boot you want to boot from whatever device you want, and yes it has provision for NVME. <br>
 <br>
 Holy what a pain, doesn't help that the documentation is crap and banana pi is completely not helpful.
-What makes me mad is that they're making a laptop with the same board but<br>
-with 8 gigs of RAM and boots Ubuntu.
+What makes me mad is that they're making a laptop with the same board but with 8 gigs of RAM and boots Ubuntu.
 But they won't release the image (how nice of them).
 We will keep working hard to get this thing working for all of us!
 <br>
 Franco